wawilk/content-undertanding-for-claims/README.md

 ### The challenges:
 1. ✅ The first is to split the documents out of the bundle.
 2. ✅ Then determine the document type of each document in the bundle.
-1. ✅ Extract the required fields from each document based on its type.
+1. ✅ Finally extract the required fields from each document based on its type.

 ### How Content Understanding (CU) solves these challenges
 - ✅ CU has built-in mechanism to logically split the  the document (or pages) from the bundle based on your defined document types.